top of page

 Urge South Korea to End the Dog Meat Trade

-Humane Society International and our partners are committed to ending the dog meat industry in South Korea, by exposing the cruelty, raising vital public and political awareness, and increasing support for a phase out.
-A vital step towards this goal is the legal recognition of all dogs as companion animals protected from cruelty.
+Humane Society International and our partners are determined to terminate the dog meat industry in South Korea by unveiling the prevalent cruelty, raising necessary public and political consciousness, and garnering support for a gradual phase-out.
+A critical move towards this goal entails the legal recognition of all dogs as companion animals that deserve protection from cruelty.

-Please sign our petition calling on the South Korean government to identify all dogs and cats as companion animals under the law regardless of breed or place of birth, and to ban the slaughter of these animals for human consumption.
+Please sign our petition to urge the South Korean government to legally classify all dogs and cats as companion animals, irrespective of their breed or birthplace, and to outlaw the slaughter of these animals for human consumption.

 bottom of page